An introduction to The Welten Project

 In July 1941, Gertrud was conscripted to a munitions’ factory.
 Just over a year later, her father was deported to Theresienstadt and finally, in late February 1943, Gertrud herself was arrested and deported to Auschwitz where, had she managed to survive the nightmare journey east, she would have been selected, on arrival, for immediate extermination.
 [1]

 If it wasn’t for Swiss domiciled family members managing to smuggle much of Gertrud’s work out of Germany, we would almost certainly know nothing about her life and work at all.
+As it is, she still remains far less internationally known and acknowledged than some of her contemporaries – Nelly Sachs, Miklos Radnoti, Primo Levi, Else Lasker-Schuller, for example.

 As I started to find translations of her work and read more about her life, I found myself deeply drawn into this extraordinary woman’s world - her 1937 Welten cycle (meaning Worlds) standing out to me as an especially compelling body of work.
+Whatever themes explored in each of the ‘worlds’, each poem seemed to be suffused with a pregnant sense of mystery, deep soulfulness and intrigue.
+I was quickly hooked!

 I soon decided to set the poem Aus dem Dunkel (in English translation) as the main text for a work that became the cantata Out of the Darkness.
 The poem evokes powerful, dream-like images and strange visions – a visceral sense of uncertainty, crumbling and decay arise as the protagonist continues on her journey through the city and out into the mountains.